varjo/writeups/htb/unattended/Unattended.md

 	return $ret;
 }
 ```
-The `$inc` return value from `getPathFromTpl` is then included within `index.php`, meaning we have a local file inclusion bug:
+The `$inc` return value from `getPathFromTpl` is then included within `index.php`.
+If we can trick the 1st SQL injection into outputting another injection query into the 2nd call, it may be possible to cause an arbitrary file to be included in this line:
 ```
 <?php
 include("$inc");
 ?>
 ```
-After some time fuzzing with payloads, the following was found to yield results `' UNION SELECT "main' UNION SELECT '/etc/passwd';-- ";--`
+After significant time manually fuzzing payloads, the following was found to yield results `' UNION SELECT "main' UNION SELECT '/etc/passwd';-- ";--`

 ![](pictures/lfi_etcpasswd.png)

 ### Local File Inclusion to Remote Code Execution